ZSank/TetraNote/README.md

 3. Note Editing: Users can edit their notes anytime by tapping on the note they want to edit.
 4. Note Deletion: Users can delete notes they no longer need.
 5. Dark Mode: The app also features a dark mode option for users who prefer a darker color scheme.

+This project is still work in progress

+# Other
+## Todo
+1. Firebase Authentication using google
+2. Basic UI Animations
+3. Update Logo
+4. Local Notifications